Quick Answer

 Quick Answer: How Linen Sheets Are Made

-Linen sheets are made from flax plants through a 6-step process: The flax is grown for 100 days, hand-harvested by pulling up the roots, retted (partially decomposed) for 2-6 weeks, scutched (beaten to remove woody parts), hackled (combed through nails), then spun into yarn and woven into fabric.
-The entire process is labor-intensive and mostly done by hand in Europe, which explains why quality linen sheets cost $200-$400 in Canada.
+Linen sheets are made from flax plants through a 6-step process: The flax is grown for 100 days, mechanically harvested (or hand-pulled for artisan batches), retted (partially decomposed) for 2-6 weeks, processed through industrial scutching and hackling equipment to remove woody parts and comb fibers, then spun into yarn and woven into fabric using modern machinery.
+Most commercial European linen uses mechanized production with strict quality controls.
+Quality European linen sheets typically cost $200-$400 in Canada due to premium flax, specialized equipment, and skilled processing, not primarily hand labor.

 At Mattress Miracle in Brantford, customers often ask us about linen sheets.
-The manufacturing process is genuinely fascinating - it's an ancient craft that's barely changed in centuries.
+The manufacturing process combines centuries-old techniques with modern technology to create one of the most durable natural fabrics available.

 Here's the complete breakdown of how flax plants become the premium European linen sheets we now carry at our West Street showroom.